2013 "Hers" Vermentino

 “Hers” with a green label harvested for freshness and energy.
 It is whole cluster pressed and bottled early.
 “His”, orange label, is fermented on the skins, and requires more time in barrel.
 This aromatic late-ripening variety comes from the cool foggy Las Brisas Vineyard on the Sonoma side of Carneros AVA.
 Situated on sandy silt and gravel at the end of the Petaluma Wind Gap and just off San Pablo Bay, it is a beautiful site for white wines.

 VinificationThe wine was whole cluster pressed, settled clean, and fermented without inoculation in a combination of old neutral barrels and stainless steel.
-It was allowed to stabilize itself by completing secondary fermentation and sulfured at bottling for the first time.
-It was bottled in March without fining or filtration.
+The wine underwent a spontaneous partial malolactic fermentation.